Panama

 Current environmental issues affecting the Panamanian people: water pollution from agricultural runoff threatens fishery resources; deforestation of tropical rain forest; land degradation and soil erosion threatens siltation of the Panama Canal; air pollution in urban areas; mining threatens natural resources.

-Google maps Panama
+Google Maps Panama

 The capital and other divisions